Xeway/ERC/README.md

 **Type: `uint256`**

 Amount of strike tokens that have been transferred to the contract.
+It actually represents the amount of strike tokens the seller has deposited as a collateral at option's creation (`create()` call).
 This is an utility variable used to not always have to calculate the strike amount.
 We compute it at the creation of the option.
 The calculation is `(optionData.strike * optionData.amount) / (10 ** underlyingToken.decimals())`.

 ### Function Descriptions